Psychological Safety: Paving Way Towards Better Team

 2. Difference Without Conflicts

 In a psychologically safe team, differences mean having diverse ideas and opinions about how to approach work.
-There is mutual respect among each other and each member of the team is given full autonomy to put their ideas on the table.
+There is mutual respect among each other, and each member of the team is given full autonomy to put their views on the table.

-Encourage your employees to come up with whatever they can and you will be able to make way towards creating a safe environment for everyone.
+Encourage your employees to come up with whatever they can.
+You will be able to make your way towards creating a safe environment without conflicts for everyone.

 3. Openness In Team